alacrity hoped and some 12 months after VJ Day there still remained over 6000 trained and much needed GWR staff in the armed forces.

 E. Island platforms to allow direct interchange from one train to another, without climbing stairs.

-F. Full length platforms to avoid double stopping, protected from the weather for most of their length fitted with windscreens to protect passengers from cold
+F. Full length platforms to avoid double stopping, protected from the weather for most of their length fitted with windscreens to protect passengers from cold winds and draughts.

 G. Plentiful lighting in hours of darkness where all passengers may tread.

 H. At the very large stations , interesting and well-stocked shops in which last minute shopping will become a pleasant experience.

 I. Shops, kiosks, automatic machines and advertisements arranged in compliance with a general station design and rigorously controlled so that order and dignity may never be lacking.